-- 16.1 Accurate and complete clinical records maintained in accordance with accepted professional standards shall be kept on each patient and filed in an accessible location within the agency.
-Such records shall contain no less than the following information: - (a) identifying data (name, address, date of birth, gender, date of admission or readmission); - (b) sources of patient referral; - (c) name of physician (including address and telephone number); - (d) original plan of care for services provided; - (i) personal care objectives; - (ii) homemaker objectives, as appropriate;
+- 16.1 Accurate and complete clinical records maintained in accordance with accepted professional standards shall be kept on each patient and filed in an accessible location within the home nursing care provider or home care provider.
+Such records shall contain no less than the following information: - (a) Identifying data (name, address, date of birth, gender, date of admission or readmission); - (b) Sources of patient referral; - (c) Name of physician (including address and telephone number); - (d) Original plan of care for services provided; - (i) personal care objectives; - (ii) homemaker objectives, as appropriate; - (e) Medical diagnosis and nursing assessment, therapeutic goals, prognosis and all conditions relevant to the plan of care, including any known allergies and reactions,

-- (e) medical diagnosis and nursing assessment, therapeutic goals, prognosis and all conditions relevant to the plan of care, including any known allergies and reactions, surgical procedures, surgical complications, infections, prior diagnoses, presence of pressure ulcers, incontinence, disabilities; - (f) documentation of each patient contact; - (g) changes in and reviews of the patient's plan of care, signed by responsible professional; - (h) documentation of an advance directive (if any) and a copy of the advance directive, if provided to the facility by the patient; and - (i) discharge summaries. - 16.1.1 Agency personnel involved in the care of patients shall participate, to the extent possible, in developing care plans.
-When practical, designated agency personnel shall complete a "Continuity of Care" form as approved by the Director for each patient who is discharged to another health care facility, such as a hospital or nursing facility, or other facility licensed under the provisions of Chapter 23-17 of the Rhode Island General Laws, as amended.
+- surgical procedures, surgical complications, infections, prior diagnoses, presence of pressure ulcers, incontinence, disabilities; - (f) Documentation of each patient contact; - (g) Changes in and reviews of the patient's plan of care, signed by responsible professional; - (h) Documentation of an advance directive (if any) and a copy of the advance directive, if provided to the facility by the patient; and - (i) Discharge summaries. - 16.1.1 Home nursing care provider or home care provider personnel involved in the care of patients shall participate, to the extent possible, in developing care plans.
+When practical, designated home nursing care provider or home care provider personnel shall complete a "Continuity of Care" form as approved by the Director for each patient who is discharged to another health care facility, such as a hospital or nursing facility, or other facility licensed under the provisions of RIGL Chapter 23-17 [Reference 1].
 Said form shall be provided to the receiving facility, agency, or provider prior to, upon transfer, or discharge of the patient.
-(See the Department's website for the approved form: www.healthri.org). - 16.2 Records shall be maintained by the agency for a period of at least five (5) years following the date of discharge and shall be safeguarded against loss or unauthorized use.
-This requirement shall also apply to computerized or electronic records. - 16.2.1 Records shall be maintained by the agency for a minimum of five (5) years after a minor patient turns eighteen (18) years of age. - 16.3 Each agency shall have written policies and procedures to govern the use and removal of records and determine the conditions for release of information in accordance with statutory provisions pertaining to confidentiality.
+(See the Department's website for the approved form: www.healthri.org). - 16.2 Records shall be maintained by the home nursing care provider or home care provider for a period of at least five (5) years following the date of discharge and shall be safeguarded against loss or unauthorized use.
+This requirement shall also apply to computerized or electronic records. - 16.2.1 Records shall be maintained by the home nursing care provider or home care provider for a minimum of five (5) years after a minor patient turns eighteen (18) years of age. - 16.3 Each home nursing care provider or home care provider shall have written policies and procedures to govern the use and removal of records and determine the conditions for release of information in accordance with statutory provisions pertaining to confidentiality.